lucasfcosta/blog/_posts/2018-10-18-TDD-is-not-about-tests.md

 Proper TDD consists of writing the smallest viable unit of a test, seeing it fail and then solving that small failure in the easiest way possible, even if that consists of returning a hard-coded value.
 Once you have done that, then it's time to make it fail again by adding another check which makes that hard-coded value not adequate anymore.
 The more confident you feel, the bigger your steps can be.

-In this post I'll use as an example [the popular "fizz-buzz" program](http://wiki.c2.com/?FizzBuzzTest), which iterates through all the numbers from `1` to `100` and prints "fizz" for for multiples of `3`, "buzz" for multiples of `5`, and "FizzBuzz" for multiples of both.
+In this post, as an example, I'll use [the popular "fizz-buzz" program](http://wiki.c2.com/?FizzBuzzTest), which iterates through all the numbers from `1` to `100` and prints "fizz" for for multiples of `3`, "buzz" for multiples of `5`, and "FizzBuzz" for multiples of both.

 If you were to write that piece of code, this is the test you would start with: